 Our final route combines two viewpoints and more of the roller coaster, on a 6.5-mile out-and-back hike.
 Begin at either parking area and visit Bears Den Overlook.
 When ready, head north on the AT, carefully crossing busy Route 7 then continuing on the trail to Raven Rocks.

 Alternatively, you can park in the lot on Pine Grove Road and focus on just the Raven Rocks portion of the hike.
 This is a small lot so it fills up quickly on nice weekends.

 The Raven Rocks hike includes three steep ascents and descents on the way to a dramatic rocky cliff.
 The northward view is not as pretty as the one at Bears Den, but it's still nice and much less crowded.
 As casual day hikers, we found the trail to Raven Rocks tiring but fun.

 Read the full Raven Rocks hike description now.

 You can add even more distance and challenge by continuing past Raven Rocks and connecting to the Ridge to River Trail.
 The trail descends to the Shenandoah River and Cool Spring Battlefield.
 Some hikers use Cool Spring as an alternate, and generally less crowded, approach to Raven Rocks.
 Bears Den to Cool Spring is a 12.5-mile out-and-back with some challenging climbs.

 Things to Do After Your Bears Den Overlook Hike

 Visit Bluemont Virginia

-Bluemont is a quaint Virginia town with one of the best winery and brewery views in Virginia.
+Bluemont is a quaint Virginia town with some of the best winery and brewery views in Virginia.
 After your hike, head east on Route 7 and take the first turn onto Snickersville Turnpike.
-You’ll make a fun hairpin turn before descending a hill into town.
-Here are our favorite things to do in Bluemont:
+You'll make a fun hairpin turn before descending a hill into town.
+Here are a few of our favorite things to do in Bluemont: